 Tell Your Story

 - Early Release For Good Behavior

 The jail intake procedure includes each of the following steps:

 - You will get put in a holding cell.
 If the jail is really busy, you will have to wait, sometimes for many hours, before you get processed.

-- Firstly, you will have to answer some simple questions, such as what is your legal name, street address, birthdate and a contact person.
+- Firstly, you will have to answer some simple questions, such as what your legal name is, street address, birthdate and a contact person.

 - They’ll also ask about your mental and medical history.

 - You will be issued an inmate ID number.